ychuzevi/articles/consul/consul_client_03.md

 Consul servers may be distributed but their numbers is limited (we use cluster of 5 per datacenter).
 And if you are not careful, Consul requests may all be forwarded to the cluster's leader.
 On the other hand, you loose a lot of Consul's benefits if you restrict too much the calls to Consul.

 At Criteo, we have around 4000 services registered in Consul, running in 12 datacenters for a total of 270 thousands instances.
-The behavior of Consul clients is hence important in order to scale.
+The behavior of Consul clients is hence really important in order to scale.

 ## A brief history